edersonpeka/media-downloader/readme.txt

 That done, you can edit a post talking 'bout Johann Sebastian Bach and insert anywhere on it the shortcode, [mediadownloader folder="Bach"].
 Media Downloader will create a list of all files under the "music/Bach" directory.
 This is actually very simple. ;-)

+(The [mediadownloader] shortcode accepts several parameters.
+You can learn more about them in plugin's settings page.)

 = Portuguese: Perguntas Freqüentes =
 = Como configurar?
 Onde jogar os arquivos MP3?
 Como eu uso essa tranqueira?
 Qual é a sintaxe da "smart tag"? =